swiftlang/swift-evolution/proposals/0000-count-and-contains-for-collection.md

 ## Introduction

-This proposal introduces a two methods of existing name families that I consider a sensible addition to `Collection`.
+This proposal introduces two methods of existing name families that I consider a sensible addition to `Collection`.
 The goal is to introduce a solution for a common task, make it intuitive, easy to use and prevent the consumer from accidentally writing inefficient code.

 [Swift-evolution pitch thread](https://forums.swift.org/t/count-of-and-contains-other-for-collection/11245?u=anthonylatsis)